thorstenb/odpdown/README.md

     setup.py install

-Alternatively, running `odpgenerator.py` directly from the git checkout is also possible, provided you've installed the prerequisites (most significantly lpod, pygments and pillow) manually.
+Alternatively, running `odpdown` directly from the git checkout is also possible, provided you've installed the prerequisites (most significantly lpod, pygments and pillow) manually.
 Make sure to run `git submodule update --init` once in the toplevel checkout